MarcoASB/Web/README.md

 * A ["Comparisons" page](#comparisons-page) that:
   * Contains all of the visualizations on the same page so we can easily visually compare them.
   * Uses a bootstrap grid for the visualizations.
-    * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
 * A ["Data" page](#data-page) that:
   * Displays a responsive table containing the data used in the visualizations.
     * The table must be a bootstrap table component.